Badgerati/Pode/docs/Tutorials/Misc/CronExpressions.md

 ## Basic

-Pode supports all basic features of cron-expressions in the following format:
+Pode supports all basic features of cron expressions in the following format:

 ```
 <min> <hour> <day-of-month> <month> <day-of-week>